 - Percentage of students who participate in research committee meetings

-- Number of stakeholders who participate in curriculum committee meetings
+- Percentage of students who participate in a student-led curriculum committee

 Objective #6 Advocate for facilities that support IPE and IPP

 - Number of IPE events completed with faculty and/or student involvement

 - Number of IPP events completed with faculty and/or student involvement

 Objective Owner: Dr. Melissa Edrich

 - Number of key skills documents developed for positions in the Department

 - Number of mentorship plans developed for succession into priority one position